mkoepf/minimcp/README.md

 Minimal FastMCP server and client setup for sharing a resource using the Model Context Protocol (MCP).

+Used in workshops to teach essential MCP concepts.

 ## Features
 - **Server**: Serves a resource at `file://resource.txt` via FastMCP.
 - **Client**: Connects to the server and retrieves the resource content.